Baraka46/laravel-CRUD/README.md

 # Student Management System - Laravel CRUD

-This project is a **Student Management System** built with **Laravel**.
+This project is a Student Management System built with Laravel.
 It allows you to manage students and courses, including CRUD (Create, Read, Update, Delete) operations for both students and courses.
 Additionally, you can assign multiple students to a course and remove students from courses.

 ## Features